Connect with us

 Most decorated English clubs that are now in the lower leagues

-Football is a that is widely revered all around the world, although the passion for the game may not be as matched anywhere else than in England.
+Football is a sport that is widely revered all around the world, although the passion for the game may not be as matched anywhere else than in England.

 The sport – which became what it is today in England – is a sport that much of the country’s population continue to follow with pride, as many watch their favourite team walk out onto the pitch in the hope of obtaining a win with each game played.